Budgeting with a Partner

 - Partner #2's Expenses

-Partner #1 budgets the money in their account to categories in Partner 1 Expenses and Partner 2 budgets the money in their account to categories in Partner 2 Expenses.
+Partner #1 assigns the money in their account to categories in Partner 1 Expenses and Partner 2 assigns the money in their account to categories in Partner 2 Expenses.

 If they put money in the shared accounts that’s a transfer on the account side.